banisterious/obsidian-canvas-roots/docs/planning/v0170-migration-notice.md

 # v0.17.0 Migration Notice

+## Status: ✅ Complete

+Implemented in commit `b4bb817`.

 ## Overview

-Display a one-time workspace leaf when users upgrade to v0.17.0, informing them about the source array migration and providing a direct path to the Cleanup Wizard.
+Display a one-time workspace tab when users upgrade to v0.17.0, informing them about the source array migration and providing a direct path to the Cleanup Wizard.

 ## Trigger Condition